clairegregg/clairegregg.github.io/projects.md

 [Find it here](https://github.com/Scalable-2024/bobb-protocol)

 In a module on scalable computing, I helped to orchestrate, design, implement and deploy a protocol for low earth orbit (LEO) satellites, simulated on a group of Raspberry Pis.
 Starting with a group of 4, we were required to interoperate with several other group's protocols, requiring larger scale team work.
-I took on a leadership role (with regards to organisation and design) in both my team and the course as a whole, working with over 30 individuals to begin with, and bringing the eventual protocol to completion with 12 individuals across 3 teams.
+I took on a leadership role (with regards to organisation and design) in both my team and the course as a whole, working with over 30 individuals to begin with, and bringing the eventual protocol to completion with 12 individuals across 3 teams, using Python.

 Aside from leadership and design, I personally brought the following elements to the protocol:
 1. Device discovery (within the private network of the Raspberry Pis).